MandyMo/HAMR/README.md

 ### marks
-We shall apologize to the reviewer of our paper when we submit it to ICCV2019.
+We shall thanks to the reviewer of our paper when we submit it to ICCV2019.
 The following are selected review comments from reviewer1.